jaskcodes/jaskcodes/README.md

 - I previously worked as a Data Science Intern with [Invenergy](https://invenergy.com/) where I improved the wind power forecasts using prediction intervals and tree based models like Random Forest and XGBoost.
 - I worked as an AI Research Assistant with [Center for Applied AI, Booth School of Business](https://www.chicagobooth.edu/research/center-for-applied-artificial-intelligence) where I built a pipeline for LLMs to interact with and assess the performance of AI Math Tutors.
 I also developed a Python package for an interactive [online baking assistant](http://cookies-ui.s3-website-us-east-1.amazonaws.com/home).
 - I served as a Teaching Assistant for courses in Linear Algebra and Program Evaluation.
 You can find my work [here](https://github.com/jaskcodes/TAship-work)
-- I have also worked with [deep_dive](https://dive.ai/) as a Data Scientist on their Financial sector and FMCG projects.
+- I have also worked with [deep_dive](https://dive.ai/) as an AI Engineer on their Financial sector and FMCG projects.

 - Currently reading: Chaos, The Information by James Gleick